 The first and the last option is Awana for Caves temple in Kuala Lumpur.
 The first cable car departs from the Awana Central to Chin Swee Caves Temple in Kuala Lumpur at 7:00 am and the time for the last cable car to depart from the Chin Swee Temple is 12:18 AM.

-Skyavenue is the closest station to Chin Swee Caves Temple, which is about 3110 metres away from the temple.
+Skyavenue is the closest station to Chin Swee Caves Temple in Genting Highlands, which is about 3110 metres away from the temple.
 The visitors can also reach there in 40 minutes by covering the distance by walking.